kim2haerin/text-base-game/proposal.md

 - your choices affect the story
 - make different endings
 - your inventory
-- level up when you beat a ennemy or you cosumme a mana crystal
+- level up when you beat a ennemy or you cosume a mana crystal
+- button to press in battle
+ - you can flee, attack, etc...

 # Nice to have